ToadResearch/MedSchool/environment/README.md

 Details about the CLI args are available below.
 In general, any OpenAI-compatible API endpoint should work.

-To shutdown the server run the following command in the base project directory.
-The `--purge` flag will delete all containers and volumes.
+To shutdown the server and stop all services run the following command in the base project directory.
+The `--purge` flag will stop all services and completely delete all containers, data volumes, and associated images.

    ```bash
    ./shutdown.sh [--purge]